 ○ mismatched dimensions between the safety gate and the doorway/hallway opening; or

-○ unknown reasons; in these cases, the gate/enclosure was reported to have been installed, but was somehow “pushed out” or “pulled down.”
+○ unknown reasons; in these cases, the gate/enclosure was reported to have been installed, but was “pushed out,” “pulled down,” or “knocked down.”

-Four drowning fatalities were reported in this category.
-In addition, there were four nonfatal injuries: One a hospitalization of a comatose child; another child treated and released from a hospital ED following a near-drowning episode; and the remaining two, relatively minor laceration/contusion injuries.
+Five drowning fatalities were reported in this category.
+In addition, staff identified four nonfatal injuries: One a hospitalization of a comatose child; another child treated and released from a hospital ED following a near-drowning episode; and the remaining two, relatively minor laceration/contusion injuries.

-Miscellaneous other issues and consumer comments: Seven of the 436 incident reports (2%) included three complaints about an ineffective recall remedy, one complaint about poor product packaging, and three consumer concerns about the safety of a specific design.
-There was one unspecified injury in this category.
+Miscellaneous other issues and consumer comments: Seven of the 478 incident reports (1%) fall within the miscellaneous category, including three complaints about an ineffective recall remedy, one complaint about poor product packaging, and three consumer concerns about the safety of a specific design.
+One unspecified injury falls within this category.

-Instability issues in enclosures: Three of the 436 incidents (<1%) reported problems with flimsy and/or unstable enclosures.
-Two laceration/contusion injuries were reported in this category.
+Instability issues in enclosures: Four of the 478 incidents (<1%) reported problems with flimsy and/or unstable enclosures that failed to hold together.
+Two laceration/contusion injuries and one facial injury were reported in this category.

-Multiple problems from among the above: Twenty of the 436 incident reports (5%) described two or more problems from the preceding product-related issues.
+Multiple problems from among the above: Twenty-two of the 478 incident reports (5%) described two or more problems from the preceding product-related issues.
 Two minor injuries were reported in this category.

-Eleven of the 436 incident reports (3%) described non-product-related issues, such as incorrect use of the product, or the child managing to bypass the barrier altogether.
+Twelve of the 478 incident reports (3%) described non-product-related issues, such as incorrect use of the product, or the child managing to bypass the barrier altogether.
 Specifically: